Nik-Topel/Shell-Nav/README.md

-# Bash-Nav
+# Shell-Nav
-Simple Navigator Script for bash
+Simple Navigator Script for the unix shell

 To install just move the shell script into /usr/bin/